rawskijon/website-updated/content/publication/2024-SACRS-tat/index.md

 publication: ""
 publication_short: ""

-abstract: We study the sequence-to-sequence mapping capacity of transformers by relating them to finite transducers, and find that they can express surprisingly large classes of (total functional) transductions.
+abstract: We study the sequence-to-sequence mappingcapacity of transformers by relating them to finite transducers, and find that they can express surprisingly large classes of (total functional) transductions.
 We do so using variants of RASP, a programming language designed to help people “think like transformers,” as an intermediate representation.
 We extend the existing Boolean variant B-RASP to sequence-to-sequence transductions and show that it computes exactly the first-order rational transductions (such as string rotation).
-Then, we introduce two new exten- sions.
+Then, we introduce two new extensions.
 B-RASP[pos] enables calculations on positions (such as copying the first half of a string) and contains all first-order regular transductions.
 S-RASP adds prefix sum, which enables additional arithmetic operations (such as squaring a string) and contains all first-order polyregular transductions.
 Finally, we show that masked average-hard attention transformers can simulate S-RASP.

 # Summary.
 An optional shortened abstract.
 summary: We characterize transformer sequence models as transducers and show some expressivity bounds for several variants.